FabLabIsafjordur/stratasys/README.md

 The printer has been [modified](https://www.reddit.com/r/3Dprinting/comments/atwlq6/stratasys_insight_and_dimension_1200_sst/) to operate exactly like a Fortus 250 printer.
 So you configure the printer as Fortus 250.

 ![Modeler](images/modeler.jpg)

+Here's a  [basic tutorial](https://www.youtube.com/watch?v=jisB9HIgxOc) on how to process parts in Insight.

+[Here's a tip](https://www.youtube.com/watch?v=HfuPfBoaE1U) on modifying supports in Insight.
+There are more Insight tutorial videos on the same Youtube channel.